Traffic Modifications and Commercial Vehicle Restrictions in the Downtown Area for July 4 Celebrations

 The Baltimore City Department of Transportation would like to advise motorists that temporary commercial vehicle restrictions will be implemented on July 4th in the downtown and Inner Harbor areas of Baltimore City.

-The restrictions will be in effect on Monday, July 4, 2016 starting at 12:00 p.m. and will remain in effect until 11:59 p.m. that evening.
+The restrictions will be in effect on Wednesday, July 4, 2018 starting at 2:00 p.m. and will remain in effect until 2:00 a.m. on Thursday, July 05, 2018.
 During this time, commercial vehicles will NOT be permitted in the downtown and Inner Harbor portions of Baltimore City, except for local deliveries.
 Please note that tanker trailers will NOT be permitted downtown during this time, including those for local deliveries.
 This commercial vehicle restriction excludes cabs, buses and other mass transportation vehicles.

 Commercial Vehicle Restrictions will be implemented in the following areas: